Ksz-K/not-dogbarking-classes-example/README.md

 ## Main project idea

-Show the difference between ES5 and ES6 syntax with real life example not typical academic dog barking style nad method.
+The project aim is to show the difference between ES5 and ES6 syntax with real life example not typical academic dog barking style nad method.

 Project has two branches - ES5 and ES6.